Our Treatment Approach

 - The student can be helped more by another office, service, or specialist on or off campus.

-- The student's counseling needs are best met by therapists that offer exploratory, or longer-term supportive care.
+- The student's counseling needs are best met by therapists that offer exploratory, or supportive care, often "long-term"

-- The student needs higher levels of care (partial programs, inpatient treatment, etc), longer term or more frequent counseling (more than every other week), or specialized care that CAPS does not provide,
+- The student needs higher levels of care (partial program, inpatient treatment, etc), more frequent counseling, or specialized care that CAPS does not provide,

-We also help connect students to other resources when rare situations arise such as when there are frequent no-shows or scheduling challenges, when students are already in the care of another clinician, when the student has been mandated to treatment, when the safety of the CAPS staff is in question, when a student is misusing medication prescribed by CAPS, or when there is potential litigation against CAPS.
+We also help connect students to other resources when rare situations arise such as when there are frequent no-shows or scheduling challenges, when students are already in the care of another clinician, when the student has been mandated to treatment or coreced by someone to see a clinician, when the safety of the CAPS staff is in question or there has been interpersonal violence against a staff member, when a student is misusing medication prescribed by CAPS, or when there is potential litigation against CAPS or the university (these become ethical conflicts of interest).

 If there are concerns related to being able to afford community care, we can help you connect to university resources that may be able to help cover the cost of treatment.
 The Assistant Dean for Financial Advising is our primary source to contact.